davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 02-JAN-2017
 * AdditionalCoding_v006 includes function genGame() to convert pay tables to key files and statistics; run for JB 95 and BP 75
+* AdditionalCoding_v006 assesses combinations of nPlay and nDeal for JB 95